Gratin: Potatoes gratiné

 Potatoes gratiné is one of the most common gratins and is known by various names, including “gratin potatoes” and gratin de pommes de terre.
 Slices of boiled potato are put in a buttered fireproof dish, sprinkled with cheese, and browned in the oven.
 Sliced raw potatoes may also be baked in a liquid or sauce that steams them and forms a golden crust on top.
 In the US, the dish is referred to variously as funeral potatoes, potatoes au gratin, scalloped potatoes, or au gratin potatoes.
 In English-speaking Canada, it is called scalloped potatoes or potatoes au gratin.
 In French-speaking Canada, the dish is referred to as patates au gratin.
 In Australia, it is known as potato bake, and New Zealanders refer to it as scalloped potatoes, potato scallops, or potato cake.
-In North America, traditionally, au gratin potatoes included cheese and scalloped potatoes did not, but this classic differentiation has been lost to time.
+In North America, traditionally, au gratin potatoes included cheese and scalloped potatoes did not, but this differentiation has been lost to time.